MattPalmeriPortfolio/Integer-X-Replacement/README.md

 ## Introduction
 Book practice project from Problem Solving With C++ Chapter 8.
 Project 6.
 A program reads a line of text and replaces all separate integers (NOT part of a word) with x's.
-Demonstrates ability to read, edit, and write to files in c++.
+Demonstrates ability to create prompts, read inputs, edit, and output resultes in c++.
 Written using Microsoft Visual Studio.

 ## Algorithm